The 2017 Guide to Google Ads

 If you’re using automated methods such as Target CPA or Target ROAS, adjust the goal KPI accordingly as performance fluctuates.
 Keep in mind that these methods rely heavily on historical data, so too much tinkering will hinder their ability to optimize.

-A lot of information can be gathered directly in AdWords to further dissect which audiences you’re resonating with most.
+A lot of information can be gathered directly in Google Ads to further dissect which audiences you’re resonating with most.